 Eucalyptus nitens breeding has a long tradition in commercial forestry in New Zealand.
-It is nowadays the most important Eucalyptus species in the country, and as a fast-growing species of good form, it would offer even greater opportunities to tree growers than currently is the case.
-The latest breeding plan update following the update in 2010 (Stovold et al. 2010) addressed the importance of developing this species towards solid wood production and consequently, proposed genetic research to gauge possibilities to improve these traits by breeding.
+It is nowadays the most important Eucalyptus species in the country, and as a fast-growing species of good form, it has the potential to offer even greater opportunities to tree growers than currently is the case.
+The latest breeding plan update following the update in 2016 (Suontama et al. 2016) addressed the importance of developing this species towards solid wood production and consequently, proposed genetic research to gauge possibilities to improve these traits by breeding.